 And why wouldn’t it be?
 The remarkable architecture, the exquisite cuisine and the breathtaking scenic views are enough to make anybody fall in love with Paris.

 Famously known as the city of love, Paris has quickly become a popular spot to say your wedding vows.

 Planning a destination wedding, regardless of the location, is surely a daunting task.
-However, we’ve compiled a complete guide for everything you need to know for the perfect Paris wedding.
+However, after working in the industry of weddings France for almost 10 years, we gathered valuable experience.
+Based on this experience, we’ve compiled a complete guide for everything you need to know for the perfect Paris wedding.

 Europe hosts several destination weddings, and we believe that of all the top wedding locations, Paris is definitely the most popular one.
 In fact, there’s even a name for it: A Paris Elopement!
 How many cities do you know that have a name dedicated to their wedding ceremonies?

 Since France separates Church and State, it’s not possible to get married officially in a chapel.
 Marriage ceremonies are conducted in civil ceremonies at the town hall.
 However, the bride and groom must have resided in France for at least 40 days (hello, pre-honeymoon!).
 A religious ceremony requires a marriage certificate that is delivered by the French authorities.

 Due to the conditions, most couples looking to have a destination wedding in France choose to have the official ceremony at home and the “symbolic”, more romantic, ceremony in France.
 This is a simpler approach, and it’s what we recommend to foreigners.
 The symbolic ceremony can be performed by a Paris celebrant or officiant.
 Most of the events that we photograph in Paris are Eiffel Tower weddings.